Pete-s-Lab/ckpt2r/README.md

 Note that the old link `https://github.com/Peter-T-Ruehr/checkpoint_importer_for_R` links to this page.

 ## Installation
-Use the command `devtools::install_github('https://github.com/Peter-T-Ruehr/chkpt2r')` to install `ckpt2r` package directly from its [GitHub page](https://github.com/Peter-T-Ruehr/chkpt2r).
+Use the command `devtools::install_github('https://github.com/Peter-T-Ruehr/chkpt2r')` to install the `ckpt2r` package directly from its [GitHub page](https://github.com/Peter-T-Ruehr/chkpt2r).

+## Issues
+If you have trouble with the package, please raisean issue [here](https://github.com/Peter-T-Ruehr/checkpoint_importer_for_R/issues) and I will try to solve it as soon as I can.

 ## Citation
 Please cite the following paper when you use these functions:

 Rühr et al. (2021): Juvenile ecology drives adult morphology in two insect orders.
 Proceedings of the Royal Society B 288: 20210616. https://doi.org/10.1098/rspb.2021.0616

-If you have issues, please raise them [here](https://github.com/Peter-T-Ruehr/checkpoint_importer_for_R/issues) and I will try to solve them as son as I can.

-References:
+### References:

 [1] Stratovan Corporation, Davis, CA. https://www.stratovan.com/